Marin Software Announces First Quarter Financial Results

-San Francisco, CA (May 10, 2018) – Marin Software Incorporated (NYSE: MRIN), a leading provider of cross-channel, cross-device, enterprise marketing software for advertisers and agencies, today announced financial results for the first quarter ended March 31, 2018.
+San Francisco, CA (May 7, 2020) – Marin Software Incorporated (NASDAQ: MRIN), a leading provider of digital marketing software for performance-driven advertisers and agencies, today announced financial results for the first quarter ended March 31, 2020.

-First Quarter 2018 Business and Product Release Highlights:
+First Quarter 2020 Business and Product Release Highlights

 Reconciliations of GAAP to non-GAAP financial measures have been provided in the financial statement tables included in this press release.
 An explanation of these measures is also included below, under the heading “Non-GAAP Financial Measures.”

-Non-GAAP loss from operations excludes the effects of stock-based compensation, amortization of internally developed software, intangible assets and deferred costs to obtain and fulfill contracts, impairment of goodwill and long-lived assets, non-recurring costs associated with restructurings, capitalization of internally developed software and deferral of costs to obtain and fulfill contracts.
+Non-GAAP loss from operations excludes the effects of stock-based compensation, amortization of internally developed software and intangible assets, impairment of goodwill and long-lived assets, capitalization of internally developed software and non-recurring costs associated with restructurings and divestitures.

 Additionally, the Company does not reconcile its forward-looking non-GAAP loss from operations, due to variability between revenues and non-cash items such as stock-based compensation.
 The GAAP loss from operations includes stock-based compensation expense, which is affected by hiring and retention needs, as well as the future price of Marin’s stock.
 As a result, a reconciliation of the forward-looking non-GAAP financial measures to the corresponding GAAP measures cannot be made without unreasonable effort.